 The popularity of the surrounding towns of Buxton, Ashbourne, Bakewell and Matlock, as well as the many outdoor attractions of the Peak District and Staffordshire Moorland, make High Peak Bookstore and Café an ideal location, and a destination on its own merits.

-Louise opened our coffee shop in September 2016.
+Louisa opened our coffee shop in September 2016.
 This has proved to be a real success, and a welcome facility for our customers.
 The coffee shop is managed by Louisa McPhie's friend, Lisa Hutchinson, who had also been working as a teacher before taking on the café manager role.

-Our prime focus will always be on books though, and, working with bookstore manager Liz Mycock, and with some initial guidance from David, Louise has now taken on the responsibility for book-buying – ensuring that we maintain our reputation for quality titles on a wide range of specialised subjects, our literature and children's sections – and non-book sales such as our greeting cards.
+Our prime focus will always be on books though, and, working with bookstore manager Liz Mycock, and with some initial guidance from David, Louisa has now taken on the responsibility for book-buying – ensuring that we maintain our reputation for quality titles on a wide range of specialised subjects, our literature and children's sections – and non-book sales such as our greeting cards.

 2017 has already seen further exciting changes, including the opening of our new kitchen to serve light meals at lunchtimes.
 Perhaps most noticeable is our change of name.
 We are now called 'High Peak Bookstore and Café', which more accurately defines the broader geographical and cultural position our customers recognise we occupy.